Corey Hart (singer): In media

 Hart was briefly considered for the role of Marty McFly in the 1985 film Back to the Future.
 Producer Steven Spielberg sent Hart a copy of the script with an invitation for a screen test – a flattered Hart declined, preferring to focus on music instead of acting.
 Fellow Canadian Michael J. Fox eventually starred in the hit film.

 During the mid-1980s, Hart was approached to record several songs for films.
 He mostly declined, preferring to write and record his own material; however, he did record the song "Hold On", written for the soundtrack to 1987's Beverly Hills Cop II.
 Hart's 1985 single, "Eurasian Eyes" (from Boy in the Box), was featured in the film 9½ Weeks and the final track from Fields of Fire, "Blind Faith", was featured in the January 16, 1987 episode of Miami Vice titled "Down for the Count, Pt.
 2".

 In 2002, "Sunglasses at Night" was featured in the award-winning video game Grand Theft Auto: Vice City for the Sony PlayStation 2.
 The song title is also a clue to the mystery in Lior Samson's debut novel, Bashert.

-Hart's hit single "Sunglasses at Night" was featured on the American horror/comedy show Scream Queens in 2015 and on the Netflix series Stranger Things in 2016.
+"Sunglasses at Night" was featured on the American horror/comedy show Scream Queens in 2015 and on the Netflix series Stranger Things in 2016.
 The song was also featured in a Gucci TV ad in 2017 and in the virtual showing of Balenciaga's SS 2021 collection.
 In 2019, "Never Surrender" was featured in Episode One, Season Three of Stranger Things.

 Also in 2017, "Never Surrender" and "Sunglasses at Night", along with a storyline featuring Hart's 1985 concert tour, were featured in the Seth Rogen-produced comedy Future Man, released on Hulu on November 14.
 Hart himself also made a brief cameo in one episode ("Prelude to an Apocalypse") performing "Wolf", an original song written for the show.

-Hart’s Sunglasses at Night was also featured in Jordan Peele’s 2022 film Nope. in a remixed format.
+"Sunglasses at Night" was also featured in Jordan Peele’s 2022 film Nope in a remixed format.